Skip to main content Skip to footer

 • your course leads to a degree or diploma of higher education in Scotland

-Find out more about SASS funding for nursing and midwifery students
+Find out more about SASS funding for nursing and midwifery students.

 Get to know the role

 Advocacy plays a crucial role in addressing health inequalities and ensuring access to healthcare services.
-You will work to reduce barriers to individuals living full and independent lives.
-As a learning disability nurse, you might also help people gain the skills needed for employment.
+As a learning disability nurse, you'll work to reduce barriers to individuals living full and independent lives.
+You might also help people gain the skills needed for employment.

-You might already have the right experience to start a career as a learning disability nurse.
+You may already have the right experience to start a career as a learning disability nurse.
 You might have cared for a relative or worked in a caregiving role.
 This experience will help you to support people with learning disabilities to be more independent.

 As a learning disability nurse you are a highly skilled professional who has responsibility for the decisions you make within your role.

-• advocating for people with learning disabilities
+• advocate for people with learning disabilities

-• challenging stigma and discrimination
+• challenge stigma and discrimination

 You’ll need these skills: